monk4june/EZiOS7/README.markdown

  2. Drag and drop the three `PromiseKit.*` files into your project.
  3. Drag and drop any of the sources from the `Categories` directory that you need.

+***Please note that you will almost certainly want sources from the `Categories` directory.
+If you eg. are surprised that you aren’t getting any completion for promises on `NSURLConnection`, `UIAlertView` or `UIView` objects it is because you must add these sources manually from the `Categories` directory!***

 # More Details

 * If your project is mixed (Objective-C & Swift) do not add `PromiseKit.h` to your bridging header.